top of page

 Other myths

 - “Food Additives Are Completely Safe” – We simply don’t know the long-term effects of many food additives.
 Some (sweeteners and food dyes) have been linked to hyperactivity in children and even cancer in high doses.
-But we really don’t know.
+It has recently been acknowledged that sulfites and additives can harm gut health.
+But we really don’t know yet.

 - “Detox Diets Cleanse Your Body” - Detox diets aim to "flush out toxins."
 The truth is our bodies are equipped to detoxify themselves without the need for extreme diets.
-Simply avoid intake of certain foods which are well known to have little benefit (e.g. alcohol, sugar, saturated fats) and let your body do the rest.
+Simply avoid eating sugary and high fat foods & alchohol and let your body do the rest.